sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Cluster Information

+The following information is available on the cluster details page:

 | Item | Description |
 |---|---|
 | Cluster User | The name of the cluster user that you created when creating the cluster. |